 In both techniques, you are using the built-up pressure of the sparkling wine to remove the cork.
 If you want the champagne to spray like a fountain for dramatic effect, simply shake the bottle lightly 2-3 times.

 How to Hold a Champagne Bottle When Opening It

 Before you start, keep in mind that sparkling wines are under pressure, when you handle the wine, keep the cork pointed in a clear direction, away from your face, other people’s faces, windows or fragile objects.
 Read our feature on "How Sparkling Wine and Champagne Are Made" to learn more about how these wines are pressurized.

 There are different ways to hold the bottle.
 Use your dominant hand to hold the base of the bottle either with your thumb in the punt (indentation on the bottom of the bottle), or wrapped around the bottle.
 If opening the cork, you can grip the bottle around the neck.
 You can also place your fingers around the base of the bottle, parallel to the bottom or extended up towards the neck (this is recommended for sabering, as it keeps your hand and fingers away from the blade.
 Choose the position that feels the steadiest for you.

 How to Pop the Champagne Cork

 To pop the cork, you’ll need a bottle of chilled sparkling wine, a towel and glasses for drinking.
+Preferably, use flute glasses or coupe glasses as these are specifically made for drinking Champagne in.
 Wipe the bottle and make sure your hands are dry, remove the protective foil from the top of the bottle.
-"A Guide to Wine Glasses" can help you find the right glass for your sparkling wine.
+(Learn more in "A Guide to Wine Glasses".)

 Under the protective foil, the cork is secured with a metal top in a wire cage, using the key on the wire cage, loosen the cage and remove it.
 From here you have three methods to remove the cork.